 - Judges are getting better.
 Oracle v Google case is a good example: Google beats Oracle—Android makes “fair use” of Java APIs One of the biggest reason for software licensing is a protection from patent trolls, but I think the situation is getting better.
 However, we still need to be careful, and have to use the proper licenses.
 Nevertheless, it doesn't mean that we need to escalate the situation by using the restrictive licenses.
 There is a good explanation about the legal hazards of open licenses: How can I place software in the public domain

-Following the advice in the last link, all my projects are going to have MIT license.
-I guess the better choice would be Unlicense, but it has certain issues I don't want to deal with.
-However, let me quote their reasons to create the license:
+Following the advice in the last link, all my projects are going to have The Unlicense.
+And let me quote their reasons to create the license:

 You have more important things to do than enriching lawyers or imposing petty restrictions on users of your code.
 How often have you passed up on utilizing and contributing to a great software library just because its open source license was not compatible with your own preferred flavor of open source?
 How many precious hours of your life have you spent deliberating how to license your software or worrying about licensing compatibility with other software?
 You will never get those hours back, but here's your chance to start cutting your losses.
 Life's too short, let's get back to coding.